Employee Benefits - Leave and Holidays

 V. General Rules of Operation

 - Eligible employees on catastrophic leave will continue to accrue leave in accordance with existing leave policies.
 Any leave earned while an employee is on catastrophic leave must, as a condition of voluntary participation in the program, be assigned to the Bank, and any restriction concerning the maintenance of minimum leave balances will not apply to such assignment.
-If an employee is on catastrophic leave for even one day in an accrual period, all leave earned during that period shall be returned to the Bank.
-Exceptions may be made for employees awarded intermittent catastrophic leave.
+If an employee is on catastrophic leave for even one day or hour in an accrual period, all leave earned during that period shall be returned to the Bank.

 - Employees on catastrophic leave will receive normal benefits such as employer contributions to insurance and retirement.
 Employees on catastrophic leave will continue to receive their normal pay and the employee’s merit increase eligibility date will not change; however, the employee’s next merit salary increase will be delayed for the same number of days the employee was on catastrophic leave or on administrative leave without pay.